INCOME TAXES

 Other adjustments

-(a)State and local income taxes are predominately in California and, with the closing of the Berry Merger, Utah.
+(a)State and local income taxes are predominately in California.

-During the year ended December 31, 2023, we released a valuation allowance for a portion of the tax loss on the sale of assets after we jointly agreed to amend the original tax treatment with the buyer.
-This valuation allowance was initially recorded during the year ended December 31, 2022 for the realizability of a capital loss on the asset sale, the deductibility of which was limited.
+During the year ended December 31, 2023, we released a valuation allowance for a portion of the tax loss on the sale of our Lost Hills assets after we jointly agreed to amend the original tax treatment with the buyer.
+See Note 9 Divestitures and Acquisitions for more information on the Lost Hills transaction.
+This valuation allowance was initially recorded during the year ended December 31, 2022 for the realizability of a capital loss on the sale of Lost Hills, the deductibility of which was limited.
 Changes related to the valuation allowance related to state taxes is included as state and local income taxes, net of federal income tax effect in our rate reconciliation above.

 Deferred Tax